-The program supports craft-based practices through grants to Ontario-based artists, curators, ad hoc groups/collectives and organizations.
-There are four categories:
+The program supports craft-based practices through grants to Ontario-based artists, curators, ad hoc groups, collectives and organizations.
+The program has five categories:

-- Research/Creation and Development – Emerging artists and curators: to help cover the costs of research, experimentation, creation, production and career development
+- Research/Creation/Development – Emerging artists and curators: to help cover the costs of research, experimentation, creation, production and/or career development

-- Research/Creation and Development – Mid-Career and Established artists and curators: to help cover the costs of research, experimentation, creation, production and career development
+- Research/Creation/Development – Established artists and curators: to help cover the costs of research, experimentation, creation, production and/or career development

-- Research/Creation and Development – Collaborations: to help cover the costs of artists to collaborate on research, experimentation, creation, production and career development
+- Research/Creation/Development – Collaborations: to help cover the costs of artists to collaborate on research, experimentation, creation, production and/or career development

 The program’s priorities are to support:

-- a range of craft-based practices including work that is functional, conceptual, sculptural or from an art or design perspective; and projects that preserve craft traditions or explore new directions
+- a range of craft-based practices including work that is functional, conceptual, sculptural or from an art or design perspective

 - Indigenous artists working with craft materials in contemporary or customary ways